SaddySk/IMDB-Scrapper/README.md

 # IMDb-Scrapper
-A simple movie scrapping tool.
+A basic movie scrapping tool.
 It scraps the important and useful data of the most popular movies from imdb website.

 # Note